1.2.14

 This involves multiple rounds of editorial review, further fact-checking, and addressing potential legal implications that happen in war rooms.
 In the world of journalism, war rooms are command centers where journalists and researchers collaborate intensively on a particular investigation and determine whether or not a story is worth it.
 Once finalized, the story is prepared for publication, considering the most impactful timing and suitable platforms.

+Post-publication, engagement with the audience, monitoring the story’s impact, and the readiness for potential follow-up stories complete this arduous yet vital process.
 However, the strenuousness of publishing an exposé persists as powerful interests or individuals often use money and connections to suppress negative investigative stories.

+The methods of intimidation vary from strategic lawsuits, government intervention in several countries, funding withdrawals and personal pressure built up on journalists and editors.
 Despite this, numerous journalists have made significant contributions to the field with their relentless pursuit of stories that often remain hidden and an unwavering commitment to the truth.

 Notably, Bob Woodward and Carl Bernstein, known for their work on the Watergate scandal that led to the resignation of President Nixon, worked for The Washington Post and their investigative reporting was pivotal in exposing political corruption.

-Historically, another pioneering investigative journalist known for her work on documenting lynching in the United States is Ida B. Wells, who advocated for civil rights and equality.
+Another pioneering investigative journalist known for her work on documenting lynching in the United States is Ida B. Wells, who advocated for civil rights and equality.

 Renowned for his investigative reporting, Seymour Hersh’ coverage of the My Lai Massacre during the Vietnam War and his exposés in The New Yorker are widely acclaimed.